jordimontana82/fake-xrm-easy-js/README.md

       * 5) That list will be returned to Node
       * 6) The response will be decorated with some properties just to conform to the Web API specification (like etags and so on...)

+A POC for this architecture is already in place and running OData queries smoothly for operators which have been implemented so far (mainly $select and $filter).
+So now it is a matter of extending it for all the other cases (see backlog below).

 # Backlog